Nurse Residency Program (NRP)

 - What is Baptist Hospital’s Nurse Residency Program?

 - The Nurse Residency Program (NRP) is a year-long series of learning experiences designed to support new registered nurses (R.N.) as they transition into professional nursing practice.
 All new nurse graduates will be automatically enrolled in the program once they begin employment at Baptist.
+To see current listings, click on Search Jobs at the top of the page.
 Initially only new nurses hired to inpatient units of Baptist Hospital in Pensacola will be enrolled in the NRP and committed to the contract (see participation guidelines).
 However, by 2018 the goal is to have all new R.N.’s hired into the Baptist system participating in the NRP.
 The classes will begin every ten weeks and the residents will be rolled into the next class available after hire date.

 - What does Baptist Health Care’s Nurse Residency provide?